symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``null``

 This specifies if the session ID is stored on the client side using cookies or not.
-By default it will use the value defined in the ``php.ini`` with the ``session.use_cookies`` directive.
+By default, it will use the value defined in the ``php.ini`` with the ``session.use_cookies`` directive.

 assets